zainforbjs/cfwheels/guides/database-interaction-through-models/calculated-properties.md

 As you can probably deduce, we're creating a SQL statement that will be run in the `SELECT` clause to generate the \`fullName.

-With this line in place, `fullNam`e will become available in both full model objects and query objects returned by the various finder methods like [findAll()](https://api.cfwheels.org/model.findall.html) and [findOne()](https://api.cfwheels.org/model.findone.html).
+With this line in place, `fullName` will become available in both full model objects and query objects returned by the various finder methods like [findAll()](https://api.cfwheels.org/model.findall.html) and [findOne()](https://api.cfwheels.org/model.findone.html).

 ### Example #2: Age